-Your health care provider is allowed to charge you a fee for copying your record.
-The cost per page depends on the number of pages copied.
-They can also charge you the actual cost for postage if you have the copy mailed to you.
+In many cases, your health care provider is allowed to charge you a fee for copying your record.
+They can also charge you the actual cost for postage or delivery.

-Correct your medical record by having information added to it.
+• Correct your medical record by having information added to it.

-You have the right to have information added to your medical record to make it more complete or accurate.
-This right is called the right to amend your record.
+You have the right to correct your medical record by having information added to it to make it more complete or accurate.
+This is called the right to amend your record.

-File a complaint.
+• File a complaint.

-You have the right to file a complaint with the Office for Civil Rights, U.S. Department of Health and Human Services if you believe your health care provider has violated your right to see, get a copy of, or amend your medical record.
-You can also file a complaint with the state agency that regulates your health care provider.
+You have the right to file a complaint with your health care provider if you believe they have violated your right to see, get a copy of, or amend your medical record.
+You can also file a complaint with the Office for Civil Rights, U.S. Department of Health and Human Services or the state agency that regulates your health care provider.